GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Related Work

-There exists a long line of work for semi-supervised learning over Graph Data.
-Earlier work included using \textit{Graph Laplacian Regularizer} for enforcing local smoothness over the predicted targets for the nodes \citep{lp, zhu2003semi, belkin2006manifold}.
-Another line of work learns node embedding in an unsupervised way \citep{perozzi2014deepwalk} which can then be used as an input to any classifier, or learns the node embedding and target prediction jointly \citep{yang2016revisiting}.
-Many of the recent Graph Neural Network based approaches (refer to \cite{gnn_review} for a review of these methods) are inspired by the success of Convolutional Neural Networks in image and text domains, defines the convolutional operators using the neighbourhood information of the nodes \citep{kipf2016semi, velivckovic2018graph, defferrard}.
+\begin{itemize} \item \textbf{Semi-supervised Learning over Graph Data:} There exists a long line of work for semi-supervised learning over graph data \citep{lp, zhu2003semi}.
+Contrary to previous methods, the recent GNN based approaches define the convolutional operators using the neighbourhood information of the nodes \citep{kipf2016semi, velivckovic2018graph}.
 These convolution operator based method exhibit state-of-the-results for semi-supervised learning over graph data, hence much of the recent attention is dedicated to proposing architectural changes to these methods \citep{gmnn, u-g-net,ma2019disentangled}.
-Unlike these methods, we propose a regularization technique that can be applied to any of these Graph Neural Networks which uses a parameterized transformation on the node features.
+Unlike these methods, we propose a regularization technique that can be applied to any of these GNNs which uses a parameterized transformation on the node features.